searsm8/verilog_modules/README.md

-# verilog_modules
+# Verilog Modules
-A collection of useful verilog modules
+A collection of useful verilog modules that I have written over the years.